Prag8855/aab/content/guides/buying-used-car-in-germany.md

     Germans religiously collect invoices for every oil change, repair and inspection.
 You should get all those papers with the vehicle.
 These papers show that the vehicle was well-maintained.
 It's important to keep them.
 - [ ] **All vehicle keys**
 - [ ] **Owner's manual**
     The seller will usually have the owner's manual.
-If you're lucky, you will even get the service manual.
+If you are lucky, you will even get the service manual.
 The service manual is useful if you do your own repairs.
 - [ ] **Extra parts**
     The seller will often give you extra parts for the vehicle.
 For example, if they installed after-market parts, they will often give you the original parts too.